Channel companies such as VARs, consultants, and MSPs are in acquisition mode. But how should they go about integrating the firms they have purchased?

 Sometimes people are eliminated, but typically that occurs when they are “skills deficient more than anything else.”

-In most cases, executives from the companies Aldridge acquired chose to sell their firms in an effort to move on to other opportunities, Wiley explained.
-Out of the 11 deals Aldridge has done in recent years, only three executives were brought in from the acquired companies, and in those cases they were shareholders, he said.
+In most cases, executives from the companies Aldridge acquired chose to sell their firms to move on to other opportunities, Wiley explained.
+Out of the 11 deals Aldridge has done in recent years, we brought in only three executives from the acquired companies, and in those cases, they were shareholders, he said.
 Today, only one remains.

 “The biggest reason is … cultural differences between organizations [are] very nuanced and typically very vast,” Wiley said.

 He added that those differences aren’t necessarily good or bad.
-The executives who stayed immediately after their companies were acquired by Aldridge “never quite jelled, with the exception of the one remaining.”
+The executives who stayed immediately after their companies were acquired by Aldridge “never quite jelled, except the one remaining.”

-“So if we had 50 clients in a transaction they continue to operate with the same folks and systems [they were using], but on the other hand, we’re onboarding them as if they are brand new to us.”
+“So if we had 50 clients in a transaction, they continue to operate with the same folks and systems [they were using], but on the other hand, we’re onboarding them as if they are brand new to us.”
 Aldridge makes sure clients are informed within 72 hours of the close that they have been acquired, usually through the client’s account manager.
 “We try to do phone calls and in-person meetings and email.
-They will get a series of communications from us and we’re upfront shortly after the transaction to let them know it’s happening and what to expect.”
+So they will get a series of communications from us, and we’re upfront shortly after the transaction to let them know it’s happening and what to expect.”

-The biggest IT integration challenge he finds is when Aldridge buys smaller companies and the seller had very little in way of standardization.
+He finds the biggest IT integration challenge when Aldridge buys smaller companies, and the seller has very little standardization.
 This situation can lead to a lengthy technology replacement cycle in the aftermath of tech acquisitions.

 “It’s whatever technician designed it in whatever way and type.
-Out of 50 clients I may have 30 different types of technology, whereas with Aldridge we don’t have strict standards, but general types and models and brands we use across all of our client base.”
+Out of 50 clients, I may have 30 different types of technology, whereas with Aldridge, we don’t have strict standards, but general types and models and brands we use across all of our client bases.”
 In the former scenario, it typically takes Aldridge a couple of years with each integration to get things replaced at client sites — or learn new technology, in some cases.

-The ideal situation, according to Fistori, is for the acquiring company to take a “pragmatic approach to phasing in all the aspects of integration to a new company.”
+The ideal situation, according to Fistori, is for the acquiring company to take a “pragmatic approach to phase in all the aspects of integration to a new company.”

-The biggest thorn in Wiley’s side is the backup and disaster and recovery of a client’s data, and discovering backups weren’t running correctly – or being done at all — when a client needs data restored, he said.
+The biggest thorn in Wiley’s side is the backup and disaster and recovery of a client’s data and discovering backups weren’t running correctly – or being done at all — when a client needs data restored, he said.
 “We are hyper-focused … that we have a good way to recover data.
-I can tell you from a history of doing these transactions, that’s one of weakest parts of service delivery.”
+I can tell you from a history of doing these transactions that’s one of the weakest parts of service delivery.”

 Post-M&A: Transparency critical

 Echoing Fistori, April said, “The most successful M&As are transparent to customers and employees, which makes for most smooth sailing.
-Because most MSPs [Managed Service Providers] are small they have close ties to their customers and have become trusted partners … It’s very important to get down to that level and make sure [the acquired company is] communicative with employees and customers.”
+Because most MSPs [Managed Service Providers] are small, they have close ties to their customers and have become trusted partners … It’s essential to get down to that level and make sure [the acquired company is] communicative with employees and customers.”

-Not all employees and customers would stay on, but it’s bound to pay off in the long run if the process is handled well.
+She added that not all employees and customers would stay on, but it’s bound to pay off in the long run if the process is handled well.